Fair Abstractive Summarization of Diverse Perspectives: Experiment Results and Analysis

 \subsection{Fairness of Reference Summary}

-In addition to the model-generated summaries, we also explore the fairness of the reference summaries which are totally written by humans.
-We analyze the fairness of 100 reference summaries and summaries generated by gpt-turbo-3.5 on Amazon and Yelp datasets, respectively.
-Table~\ref{tab:gold} shows the comparison between them.
-As can be seen, the reference summary also surfers from high BUR and UER scores, meaning that the human writer cannot maintain the fairness of the summary as well.
-Comparing reference summary and GPT-predicted summary, gpt-turbo-3.5 enjoys better fairness on average.
-This demonstrates that GPT models generate summaries with higher quality than human-written ones~\cite{goyal2022zeroshotnews}.
+We also explore the fairness of the human-written reference summaries.
+We analyze the fairness of 100 reference summaries compared with summaries generated by gpt-turbo-3.5 on Amazon and Yelp datasets.
+As shown in Table~\ref{tab:gold}, the reference summary also surfers from high BUR and UER scores, indicating that \textit{existing human-written reference summaries cannot maintain the fairness either, even worse than those generated by gpt-turbo-3.5}.
+This echoes previous findings that LLMs can generate summaries with higher quality than human-written ones~\cite{goyal2022zeroshotnews}.